-Seattle has a reputation for rainy, dreary weather year-round, but while rain in Seattle is pretty commonplace, it's not quite as bad as people make it seem.
+Seattle has a reputation for rainy, dreary weather year-round, but it's not quite as bad as people make it seem.
 In fact, it rains less in Seattle than it does in a lot of other cities in the United States—including New Orleans, Miami, and New York City.

 - Days of rain: 156 days